anushka0415/GHOST-DF/ghost/README.md

   ```bash
   python train.py --run_name {YOUR_RUN_NAME}
   ```
-We provide a lot of different options for the training.
+They provide a lot of different options for the training.
 More info about each option you can find in `train.py` file.
 If you would like to use wandb logging of the experiments, you should login to wandb first  `--wandb login`.

 ### Tips
   1. For the first epochs we suggest not to use eye detection loss and scheduler if you train from scratch.